Privacy

 Why do you need to record information about me?

-Amy collects information about; why you are using the service, a small amount of medical information and a small amount of information about your important others, alongside brief session notes.
+Amy collects information about why you are using the service, a small amount of medical information and a small amount of information about your important others, alongside brief session notes.
 This information enables her to provide a high-quality service to you, ensuring she is equipped with the knowledge of our previous discussions prior to each session.
 Your contact details will only be used for purposes other than scheduling sessions with your explicit signed consent.

 Website Visitors